 There are a variety of different veteran assistance programs, each with their own set of requirements and application process.
 Unfortunately, veterans across the United States are not taking full advantage of all the government assistance programs they are eligible for.
 Veteran-assistance.org aims to help all veterans learn more about the various financial assistance programs and resources they need to establish themselves in their civilian life.

-Veteran-assistance.org offers visitors comprehensive information about the various assistance programs available to retired service members.
+Veteran-assistance.org offers visitors information about the various assistance programs available to retired service members.
 This includes disability services, education training, employment benefits, health insurance, housing assistance and other programs that are aimed at serving U.S. veterans.
-Visitors will be provided information that gives a general overview of each of the programs offered to veterans.
-Some of the helpful information provided includes the various eligibility requirements for each of the assistance programs available for veterans.
-Veterans-assistance.org includes general eligibility requirements, application processes and potential benefits of each of these programs.
+Visitors will be provided with information that gives a general overview of each of the programs offered to veterans.
+Some of the helpful information provided includes the various requirements for each of the assistance programs available for veterans.
+Veterans-assistance.org provides information about general requirements, application processes and potential benefits of each of these programs.